Saints make the trip to Craven Cottage on Saturday where they take on lowly Fulham in a 3pm kick-off.

 It was a similar story a year earlier when Saints were defeated 2-0 away from home, but held Fulham to a goalless draw at St Mary’s.

-There’s only been one goalless draw in the last eleven meetings between the two teams.
+In fact, that’s the only goalless draw in the last thirteen meetings between the two teams.

-Wednesday's game is the 61st all-time meeting between the two teams.
-Saints have the upper hand with 22 victories to Fulham’s 18.
-A further 20 games have ended all square.
+Saturday's game is the 63rd all-time meeting between the two teams.
+Saints have the upper hand with 23 victories to Fulham’s 18.
+A further 21 games have ended level.

-Phil Dowd will referee Wednesday’s game, and he will be assisted by Mr S Child and Mr L Betts.
-D Coote is the fourth official.
+Mike Jones will referee Saturday’s game, and he will be assisted by Mr G Beswick and Mr I Hussin.
+Mr D Coote is the fourth official.